fghaas/openstackisrael2014-panel/markdown/questions.md

 # user base market share?

+Should Ubuntu have gone
+# all cloud
+instead of
+# cloud and mobile?

 Is it a
 # missed opportunity
 for the Foundation to not act as an independent